Who Still Funds ALEC?

-BP became the 102nd – and second largest corporation behind Walmart – to leave the American Legislative Exchange Council (ALEC) in recent years this week.
-Given the number of corporations who have recently decided to cut ties with ALEC – including Google, Facebook, Yahoo, eBay, and Northrop Grumman - you may be wondering: who still funds ALEC?
+Over the last decade, some of the largest corporations in the world have cut ties with the American Legislative Exchange Council (ALEC).
+Given the number of corporations who have decided to cut ties with ALEC – including AT&T, Verizon, ExxonMobil, Shell, BP, Google, Facebook, Yahoo, eBay, Walmart, McDonalds, Amazon, Coca-Cola, Pepsi, Kraft, Procter & Gamble, Johnson & Johnson, General Electric, Microsoft, and Ford Motor Company – you may be wondering: who still funds ALEC?

 Here are some of the corporations that still put their money behind ALEC, despite widespread criticism of the organization for its secretive operations and controversial agenda, and increasing calls from shareholders for more transparency about corporate lobbying activities.